roshiajin-kunai/sakkamade.github.io/_posts/2021-02-06-autodoll-extra-3.md

 Noah is also entered the museum with Shii.
 Vehicles are normally off-limits, however no one will blame for it at present.
 They took their time leisurely viewing the exhibits inside.
 As the air conditioning of the building being not effective, the air was a little impure.
-Albeit, for they had no need in respiration​, it is not a problem.
+Albeit, for they had no need in respiration, it is not a problem.

 "Oh, there it is.
 Phantom's quantum brain."